(248) 837-5090

 Ask whether the plant plan accounts for sun and shade changes, deer pressure where relevant, root competition from mature trees, and the amount of pruning you are willing to do.
 For lower-maintenance landscapes, prioritize durable shrubs, clean bed edges, quality mulch installation, and spacing that allows plants to grow into the design.

-Question 9: Where Do Patios, Walls, and Lighting Fit?
+Question 10: Where Do Patios, Walls, and Lighting Fit With Landscaping?

 Landscaping often works best when softscape and hardscape are planned together.
 A paver patio needs finished grades, drainage, access, and transitions into lawn or planting beds.
 A retaining wall may solve a slope problem while creating usable space.
 Landscape lighting can make paths safer, extend patio use, and highlight the strongest parts of the finished design.